Hawk3388/WebLlama/README.md

 pip install webllama-1.0.0-py3-none-any.whl
 ```

-if you encounter an error make sure you are on python >= 3.10 and you have wheel installed, if not install it:
+if you encounter an error during the installation make sure you have wheel installed, if not install it with:

 ```sh
 pip install wheel